DMX User Guide¶

 Types versus instances¶

-To understand the fundamental concepts of DMX it is very important to understand the distinction between topics and topic types, respectively between associations and association types.
+To understand the fundamental concepts of DMX it is very important to understand the distinction between topic types and topics, respectively between association types and associations.
 This distinction separates an abstract concept (types) from the particular occurences (instances) of the concept.

 For example, the particular bicycle in your garage is an instance of the type of thing known as “The bicycle”.
 Types are the ideas or abstract descriptions of the things you want to represent.
 They can be sets, collections, object classes or kinds of things.

 Instances of a type are the concrete items, the content (topics and associations).
-In DMX you can visualize both, types and instances, even in the same topicmap.
+In DMX you can create, edit and visualize both, types and instances, even in the same Topicmap.

 On the level of topic types you describe models of the topics you want to create.
 You can add your own topic types.